imamun93/iHeartMediaDataAnalystChallenge/README.md

 Explore anonymized sales & revenue data (~300k rows) to identify performance trends and provide actionable insights for iHeartMedia’s B2B marketing and sales leadership.

-Key Questions (from prompt)
+# Key Questions (from prompt)

-Which markets are stronger or weaker performers?
+## Which markets are stronger or weaker performers?

-Strongest: Los Angeles, New York, Houston, Chicago
+Strongest: Los Angeles, New York, Houston, Cincinnati OH

-Weakest: Smaller regional markets (e.g., Akron, Raleigh)
+Weakest: LaGrange, Gallup NM, Defiance, New Haven CT

-Revenue is highly concentrated in a few big-city markets.
+### Revenue is highly concentrated in a few big-city markets.

-Which products or sellers stand out?
+## Which products or sellers stand out?
 Products: Broadcast dominates, Podcast is emerging.

-Sellers: A small group disproportionately drives revenue.
+Sellers: Seller 467, 393 and 1330 combined outperform all other sellers combined.

-Do certain months/weeks perform better?
+## Do certain months perform better?

-Clear Q4 seasonality (holiday advertising spikes).
+Clear Q4 seasonality (holiday advertising spikes), as shown on for the revenue on January 1st..

-Local orders show more variance → tied to events.

-Are there products that consistently drive more revenue?
+## Are there products that consistently drive more revenue?
 Broadcast (stable, large volume).

-Podcast (smaller but fast-growing).
+Podcast and streaming(smaller but fast-growing).

 🤖 AI-Assisted Insights